mainmatter/mainmatter.com/blog/_posts/2017-11-16-ember-test-selectors-road-to-1-0.md

 #### v0.3.0: Support for Babel 6

-This year (2017) the Babel ecosystem finally moved from Babel 5 to Babel 6, which happened mostly without issues for app developers as it was just a dependency upgrade from `ember-cli-babel@5` to `ember-cli-babel@6`.
-Some app developers might think they are still only using Babel 5 for their app, but it is very likely that some of their addons are already using Babel 6 under the hood since in the Ember ecosystem each addon controls its own transpilation.
+This year (2017) the Ember ecosystem finally moved from Babel 5 to Babel 6, which happened mostly without issues for app developers as it was just a dependency upgrade from `ember-cli-babel@5` to `ember-cli-babel@6`.
+Some app developers might think they are still only using Babel 5 for their app, but it is very likely that some of their addons are already using Babel 6 under the hood since all Ember addons controls their own transpilation.

 For addons that rely on Babel transforms the upgrade unfortunately was not quite as smooth, as the Babel transforms API had changed significantly with